Frequently Asked Questions

 • If your license allows you to distribute these files, specify the include_msvcr option to build_exe to have them distributed automatically.

-• If not, your users or your installer will need to install the Microsoft Visual C++ Redistributable Package.
-It’s not uncommon for this to already be present on modern computers, but it’s not, as far as we know, part of a standard Windows installation.
+• If not, your users or installers must install the Microsoft Visual C++ Redistributable Package.
+It’s not uncommon for this to already be present on modern computers, but, as far as we know, it’s not part of a standard Windows installation.
+Download the latest version or use the Winget tool on Windows 10 (build 16299 or later) or Windows 11 computers, using one of the following commands:

 When a python script is frozen with cx_Freeze, a small amount of cx_Freeze code is incorporated into the frozen program.
-That code is used to setup and start python, and execute the frozen script, when the frozen program is launched.
+That code is used to configure and start Python, running the script when the frozen program is launched.
 The incorporated cx_Freeze code is covered by the terms of the cx_Freeze Licensing, which requires a copy of the license to be included with the frozen program.

 In order to make it easy to comply with this requirement, cx_Freeze will automatically include a copy of the license, as a text file, as part of the frozen program.